jsade/domo-query-cli/MCP.md

 - Operations marked as "requires API token" need DOMO_API_TOKEN configuration
 - Write operations respect read-only mode settings
 - Lineage API calls require both API token and DOMO_API_HOST configuration

+### Sync behavior
+- `get_dataset` supports a `sync: true` parameter to force a fresh fetch from the Domo API and update the local database, bypassing any cached database entry.
+This mirrors the CLI flag `--sync` for `get-dataset`.
+- For broader refreshes (datasets, dataflows, cards), use `db_sync` before calling list tools, or use `clear_cache` to drop in-memory/file caches.